brandibushman/NextCentury/Streak/readme.md

 - things change so from communication issue to brown out issue

 ## Issues
-- Changing the tags effects the things
+- Changing the tags effects the things.
+Support type tag would be the easiest.
+What do the 5 tags mean.